rnapier/cocoaphony-blog/source/_posts/2014-09-14-reduction-in-force.markdown

     (U, T) -> U

-So it doesn't have to return the same kind of thing as the list.
+So it doesn't have to return the same kind of thing as is in the list, but it often does.
 In our example, since we want the sum, we just add the two values.
 We could just as easily reduce the list to its product:

     let product = reduce(xs, 1) { accumulator, value in accumulator * value }
     // ==> 120